-More information on the Company's governance practices, including Board profiles, Board and Committee charters and key governance policies, can be found in the Investor Centre section of the Company's website at www.salterbrothersemergingcompanies.com.au.
+More information on the Company's governance practices, including Board profiles, Board and Committee charters and key governance policies, can be found in the Investor Centre section of our website at www.salterbrothersemergingcompanies.com.au.

-This Statement is current as at 23 August 2023 and has been approved by the Board of Directors of the Company.
+This Statement is current as at 23 August 2024 and has been approved by the Board of Directors of the Company.

-PRINCIPLE 1: LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVERSIGHT ROLE OF THE BOARD
+PRINCIPLE 1: LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVERSIGHT

+ROLE OF THE BOARD